isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 built-in class is assigned to the client.
 Conversely, when there is no static assignment for the client, the "UNKNOWN" class is assigned to the client.
-Class expressions within the Kea configuration file can refer to "KNOWN" or "UNKNOWN" classes using using the "member" operator.
+Class expressions within the Kea configuration file can refer to "KNOWN" or "UNKNOWN" classes using the "member" operator.
 For example:

 ::